PawelLipski/-git-machete-blog-2/blog-2.md

 The reason against that is that ???we don't want everything to happen ?????, we need to leave a sensible amount of control in the hands of the developer while still helping ???

-## Too lazy to think what to update next... dependency tree traversal
+## Too lazy to think what to rebase next... dependency tree traversal

 The sequence of steps suggested in the first blog post (TODO link to section!), namely: